RoshanDewmina/gym-database-management-system/README.md

 *READ THIS TO UNDERSTAND HOW TO USE THE PROGRAM*

+INSTRUCTIONS TO RUN THE PROGRAM
+(1) Download the code and the necessary sql files to test (2) Install psycopg2 and tabulate
+    pip3 install psycopg2-binary
+    pip3 install tabulate
+(3) *ENSURE MODULES ARE INSTALLED IN THE SAME VERSION AS THE PYTHON PROGRAM YOU ARE USING* (If python3, use pip3) (4) Update the database information to match with your database (5) Run the program using:
+    (FOR MAC/Linux) --> python3 main.py
+    (FOR Windows) --> python main.py
+(6) You can use the example information given in this ReadMe to login or make any changes

 FLOW OF THE PROGRAM
 The application is a Command Line Interface made in python.
-You can run the program by running ./main.py in the terminal.

 LOGIN/REGISTER INTERFACE